Discretionary Housing Payments

 - Any other relevant information brought to the council's attention

 Discretionary Housing Payments are paid on a temporary basis to allow you time to make changes to your circumstances.
 For example, a Discretionary Housing Payment may be awarded until you find more affordable accommodation or until you reduce your debt.

 You will need to consider how you pay your rent long term without a Discretionary Housing Payment.

 If you are awarded a Discretionary Housing Payment you will be advised how long the payments last for.
 This can range from a few weeks to a maximum of 12 months.

-To apply for a Discretionary Housing Payment, please complete our online application.
-If you need help to claim online please call our Support and Advice Team.
+If you need help to claim online please phone our Support and Advice Team.

-If you disagree with our decision, you should write to us explaining why you feel we should reconsider the decision.
+If you disagree with our decision, please write to us explaining why you feel we should reconsider it.
 The decision will be looked at again by someone other than the original decision maker and you will receive a letter explaining the outcome of that review.